MuhammadKhizar89/FarmFaults/README.md

 # Farm-Faults 🌾🐄

-**Farm-Faults** is a fun, full-stack web game where players explore real farms using Google Maps, spot mistakes or "faults" (like a cow on the roof or a tractor in a lake), and report them to earn points!
+**Farm-Faults** is a fun, full-stack web game where players explore real farms using Google Maps, spot mistakes or "faults" , and report them to earn points!

 Help improve farm accuracy while competing with others on a global leaderboard.